HaveAGitGat/HBBatchBeast/README.md

 Replace 'user' with your username.

-If you input more than '4' worker modules in the user interface you'll then need to give execution rights to those worker scripts similar to the above
+If you input more than '4' Handbrake instances in the user interface you'll then need to give execution rights to those worker scripts similar to the above.

 Settings help:https://github.com/HaveAGitGat/HBBatchBeast/blob/master/Settings%20help